bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. note:: Required fields are marked with an asterisk (*)

-Click «Create» below and you will see that the service appeared in the services list.
+Click "Create" below and you will see that the service appeared in the services list.
 Details of a service are displayed to the right when clicking the service in the list.

 .. figure:: _static/ServicesList1.png